dvidelabs/flatcc/README.md

 may break some checksums.
 Allowing for these errors can significantly improve parsing speed and moves the benchmark from below half a million parses to above half a million parses per second on 700 byte json string, on a 2.2 GHz core-i7.
-The `portable/pgrisu3` library is an extraction of the `external/grisu3` project where test cases are also available.

 While unquoted strings may sound more efficient due to the compact size, it is actually slower to process.
 Furthermore, large flatbuffer